larsthmn/music-quiz/README.md

 The page will reload if you make edits.
 You will also see any lint errors in the console.

-Compile and start the rust server in debug build.
-This starts the backend on port 8000 to handle all API calls.
+Compile and start the rust server in debug build with the option `-p 8000 -a 127.0.0.1`.
+This starts the backend locally on port 8000 to handle all API calls.

 While developing, routes are first handles by React and forwarded to its configured proxy (localhost:8000 and thereby to the Rust backend) if React doesn't know the route.